stefanache/xampp_apache_https_ssl_443/README.md

             2. Download the both files and copy in C:\xampp\apache\crt\ directory cert.conf makecert.bat
-               therefore result 2 files
+               therefore will be 2 files as result:
                                  C:\xampp\apache\crt\cert.conf
                                  C:\xampp\apache\crt\makecert.bat
             3. Run macert.bat and put at first question the response: site.test and the rest accept all.
                The result will be one subdirecory site.test and in this c:\xampp\apache\crt\site.test\
-               will be 2 files(server.key,server.crt):
+               will be 2 files(server.key,server.crt) as result:
                  -RSA private key:
                                  c:\xampp\apache\crt\site.test\server.key
                  -Digital autosigned certificate: